 For a few minutes, we thought we should leave the bike there and reach the bottom by walking but later we made our mind to take a bike with us for anything.
 We somehow managed to reach to the bottom and it took almost 2 hours to reach the bottom with the bike as the fear falling bike was more than the adventure we enjoyed.

-Finally reached to the bottom where we could take a deep breath and started our journey to our home.
+Finally, we reached the bottom where we could take a deep breath and started our journey to our home.

 Scary Horror Story about Songadh Fort